 Each year, between 55% and 60% of the freshman class enrolls in a UNIV 101 course.
 These courses have an average class size of 19 students to foster close student interaction.
 Approximately 225 transfer students enroll in UNIV 201 sections during the fall and spring semesters.

 NIU faculty/staff members who teach the course are committed to helping first-year and transfer students succeed.
-Many sections have a volunteer upper-division Peer Instructor or a Graduate Student Leader.
+Many sections have a volunteer upper-division Peer Educator or a Graduate Student Leader.